skayhan13/Web-Scraping-Challenge/README.md

 6. It is imperative to have the Chrome Driver installed on your machine.
 You may go here to download it: https://chromedriver.storage.googleapis.com/index.html?path=89.0.4389.23/

+7. Finally, it is also imperative to have a "templates" (case-sensitive) directory in order for the Flask App to properly work.
+You must store the index.html in that folder.
+If the index.html is viewed in your web browser, it will appear broken.
+You must use the Flask App to render the index.html properly.

 ## Step 1 - Scraping

 Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.